arunkd13/arunkd13.github.io/content/blog/apcnf.md

 by a number of laws that purport to maintain seed quality.
 So the farmer needs to maintain their own robust seed bank.
 Vialbility also reduces when stored for multiple years, along with insects attacking the seeds.
-So the seeds need to be regularly replaced with freshly seeds from growing crops.
+So the seeds need to be regularly replaced with fresh seeds from growing crops.

     I have started out with buying most of my seeds from the local agricultural supply stores around Tindivanam.
-These are likely commercial varieties that might be bread to take advantage of chemical inputs.
+These are likely commercial varieties that might be bred to take advantage of chemical inputs.
 I haven't tried heirloom seeds yet.

     I have been able to replenish my seed bank with my own seeds for mucuna and sunn hemp, but doing it for the food crops like, green gram, cow pea etc. has been difficult as I end up storing